 - storing meat or meat products.

 Producers of ready-to-eat meats also need this accreditation.
-Ready-to-eat meat is meat, meat product or poultry meat that is intended to be consumed without further heating or cooking, for example:
+Ready-to-eat meat is meat, meat product or poultry meat that is intended to be consumed without further heating or cooking.
+For example, cooked meat, dried or cured meat and luncheon meat.

-Accredited meat and / or poultry producers will need to comply with the Meat and Poultry Food Safety Scheme as prescribed by regulation.
-The Scheme requires accredited meat and poultry producers to:
+Accredited producers will need to comply with the Meat and Poultry Food Safety Scheme as prescribed by regulation.
+The Scheme requires accredited producers to:

 - comply with relevant standards